albertllousas/monads-explained/readme.md

 Sure, let's create some application Services/Use-Cases.

-Scenario 2: We want to create a service to transfer money within two different accounts:
+**Scenario 2**: We want to create a service to transfer money within two different accounts:

 ```kotlin
 class TransferMoney {